hanqizhu/Hokkaido-Travel/README.md

-# Hanqi Zhu
-# SI 539 Final Project
+# Hanqi Zhu: SI 539 Final Project

 ## A description of the responsive design.